po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/03-Day/03-Day-LessonPlan.md

   * We are building a PWA text editor with JavaScript syntax highlighting.

-* Try a simple `console.log()` in the editor to demonstrate the following:
+* Try writing `console.log()` in the JavaScript syntax editor opened in the browser to demonstrate the following:

-  * Now we can click the install button, and it saves whatever we typed.
+  * Click the install button, and demonstrate that even when we open and close the installed version of the app, the console.log() we have typed is saved.

 * Open the Application tab in Chrome DevTools.
 Under the "Cache Storage" section, inspect the contents of the object store.